 Departmental Advising Experts: All program faculty

-The College of East Asian Studies challenges the student to understand China, Japan, and Korea through the rigors of language study and the analytical tools of various academic disciplines.
+The College of East Asian Studies (CEAS) challenges students to understand China, Japan, and Korea through the rigors of language study and the analytical tools of various academic disciplines.
 This process demands both broad exposure to different subjects and a focused perspective on a particular feature of the East Asian landscape.
 Japan, China, and Korea are related yet distinctive civilizations.
 Each has its own traditions and patterns of development.
 These traditions have played an important role in the development of culture around the globe and remain formative influences today.

-To major in the College of East Asian studies requires seven courses, plus language, plus study abroad, and a senior capstone project.
+To major in the College of East Asian Studies requires seven courses, plus language, plus study abroad, and a senior capstone project.

 All CEAS majors are expected to complete three core courses and four additional courses in their specific concentrations.
-Students will be responsible for keeping up-to-date their Major Certification Forms (in their electronic portfolios) in consultation with their advisors.
+Students will be responsible for keeping their Major Certification Forms (in their electronic portfolios) up-to-date in consultation with their advisors.

 The courses that count toward the traditional Japan requirement are: